rabbitmq/rabbitmq-website/docs/oauth2-examples/index.md

 In the OAuth 2.0 tutorial repository, there are two RabbitMQ configuration files ready to be used, for UAA:

-- [conf/uaa/rabbitmq-scope-aliases.config](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/blob/main/conf/uaa/rabbitmq-scope-aliases.config): configures a set of scope aliases.
+- [conf/uaa/advanced-scope-aliases.config](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/blob/main/conf/uaa/advanced-scope-aliases.config): configures a set of scope aliases.
-- [conf/uaa/rabbitmq-scope-aliases-and-extra-scope.config](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/blob/main/conf/uaa/rabbitmq-scope-aliases-and-extra-scope.config): configures a `extra_scopes_source` and a set of scope aliases.
+- [conf/uaa/rabbitmq.conf](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/blob/main/conf/uaa/rabbitmq.conf) : configure the rest of oauth2 configuration in addition to configuring `extra_scope` as another claim from where to read scopes from

 #### Demo 1: Launch RabbitMQ with custom scopes in scope field